Westfield’s Youth Play is Classic Robin Hood Story With Some Fun Twists

 In the spirit of Robin Hood, Basile Westfield Playhouse is collecting nonperishable donation items for Open Doors of Westfield food pantry to assist others in need in our community.
 There is no obligation to donate but the playhouse is encouraging patrons to bring items for Robin Hood to give to Open Doors and those in need.
 Items needed include: chicken noodle, beef and vegetable soups; canned mixed vegetables and spinach, canned diced tomatoes and sauce, canned pasta, canned tuna and chicken, boxed mac-and-cheese, pasta, protein bars, cereal bowls, and peanut butter, and jelly.

 -Betsy Reason writes about people, places and things in Hamilton County.
-Reach The Times Editor Betsy Reason at betsy@thetimes24-7.com.
+Reach The Times Editor Betsy Reason at [email protected].
 The weekly Things to Do list of happenings in our area will be published in Saturday’s edition of The Times.
 Also, in Thursday’s edition of The Times, read about The Belfry Theatre Apprentice Players summer youth production, which is this weekend in The Ivy Tech Auditorium in Noblesville.

 MEET THE CAST